ellacc123/SwitchAccesibleApp/README.md

 ## 👥 Team

-Built by students at the University of Washington through [HuskyADAPT](https://depts.washington.edu/adaptuw/) (Accessible Design And Play Technology):
+Built by students at the University of Washington:

 - Ella Cao
 - James Tran